 Literally everyone.
 Dogs too.

-Across the pond, bands like Def Leppard were earning a name for themselves by slowly moving their version of heavy metal music into the mainstream.
+Across the pond, British bands like Def Leppard were earning a name for themselves by slowly moving their version of heavy metal music into the mainstream.
 A more melodic metal album, 1983’s Pyromania vaulted the band up the Billboard charts and into households across the U.S.

 What is hair metal?

 Hair metal, or glam metal as some would have it, is heavy metal lite.
 And, we can all thank Lester Bangs for coming up with the term heavy metal.
 I mean, Bangs ... what a fitting name for rock and roll.
 You can’t make this stuff up.

 Songs like Quiet Riot's Metal Health (Bang Your Head), a DuBrow, Cavazo, and Banali penned stadium shaker, Ratt's Round and Round, and Twisted Sister's We're Not Gonna Take It owned the airwaves.
 And, no one batted an eyelash when New York bass player/frontman/vocalist Kip Winger discussed his infatuation with seventeen year old girls openly.
 In fact, it granted him fame and fortune.

 Quite the debut album for Winger I say!